hapijs/good/API.md

     - `remoteAddress` - information about the remote address. maps to `request.info.remoteAddress`
     - `userAgent` - the user agent of the incoming request.
     - `referer` - the referer headed of the incoming request.
+- `route` - route path used by request.
+Maps to `request.route.path`.
 - `log` - maps to `request.getLog()` of the hapi request object.

 ### `Ops`